 Our mission over the next few years is to educate our congregation on Shir Tikvah’s financial realities and increase membership contributions.

 In the future we must budget responsibly both for our annual expenses and for future needs, including the expansion of programs, deferred maintenance and capital costs.

 Click here to check out the:

 The Finance and Administration Committee meets the third Tuesday morning of most months at 7:30 am.
 If you wish to attend please contact the Executive Director so we know in advance who is attending and we can welcome you and get you material before the meeting, which helps in the preparation.

 Got Questions? email John@shirtikvah.net

 Frequently Asked Financial Questions

 Is each family paying their equal share?
-If you took our budget of $967,000 and divided it by the number of households (470), the amount needed to cover our cost per household would be about $2,100, which is about the cost of sending 2 children to religious and Hebrew school for a year!
-Our average pledges (dues) is about $1,100 - we always seem to need to raise another $130,000 - $150,000 from the congregation each year.
+If you took our budget of $1,000,000 and divided it by the number of households (515), the amount needed to cover our cost per household would be about $2,100, which is about the cost of sending 2 children to religious and Hebrew school for a year!
+Our average pledges (dues) is just over $1,100 - we always seem to need to raise another $130,000 - $150,000 from the congregation each year.
 Some families contribute more because they can, and some do what they can.
 All is appreciated, and we don't turn anyone away.